MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/samples/cdswebapiservice-parallel-operations.md

 - [Web API CDSWebApiService class Sample (C#)](cdswebapiservice.md)
 - [Service Protection API Limits](../../api-limits.md)

-This sample is based on the [How to: Write a simple Parallel.ForEach loop](/dotnet/standard/parallel-programming/how-to-write-a-simple-parallel-foreach-loop) example, but modified to perform create and delete operations with CDS entities using the synchronous methods provided by the CDSWebApiService class.
+This sample is based on the [How to: Write a simple Parallel.ForEach loop](/dotnet/standard/parallel-programming/how-to-write-a-simple-parallel-foreach-loop) example, but modified to perform create and delete operations with Dataverse entities using the synchronous methods provided by the CDSWebApiService class.

 > [!NOTE]
 > If you want to use Fiddler to observe the expected service protection API limits, you will need to set the number of records to create to be around 10,000.
 They will start to appear after 5 minutes.
 Note how the application retries the failures and completes the flow of all the records.